For the average person who wants to lose weight

 If you see any side effects, like itching skin or headaches (but which can even be as severe as blood loss), immediately stop taking the multivitamins.
 Your body is reacting to the specific recipe with which those multivitamins were made.

-Some people, including some physicians, might tell you that the yellow pee is proof that you are wasting money on multivitamins, but this shows that they misunderstand and misrepresent several factors: both food and multivitamin cost, the recommended doses of vitamins and minerals can't be obtained from food by most people, multivitamins contain larger than recommended doses because the body absorbs what it needs, but some bodies require much higher amounts of multivitamins in order to absorb the recommended doses.
+Some people, including some physicians, might tell you that the yellow pee is proof that you are wasting money on multivitamins, but this shows that they misunderstand and misrepresent several factors: both food and multivitamin cost money, the recommended doses of vitamins and minerals can't be obtained from food by most people, multivitamins contain larger than recommended doses because the body absorbs what it needs, but only a part of the multivitamins are absorb by the body.

 There is in fact a trend of denigrating multivitamin supplementation.
 However, if you read such articles you can see that the people writing them, aside from trying to provoke emotions instead of explaining facts logically, imply that the people who take multivitamins do so in order to heal themselves of various diseases, a fact which is false (excluding what is told by the people who have a financial interest to say that they heal diseases).

 Nutrients, vitamins and minerals don't fight diseases, but taken in appropriate doses they give the immune system the resources with which to fight the body's enemies.
 That's it.
 So, while they may help the body avoid a cold, they will not work against disease X (unless the body's immune system can fight it with the extra resources).

-While multivitamins may prevent a cold, if a cold has (nearly) installed, it will continue its usual course.
-If you usually take just a third of the recommended dose, the probability to catch a cold is higher (than for a full dose), but at the very least, the symptoms of the cold will be less severe (but the duration stays the same, even though it may seem shorter).
-Personally, I've never caught a cold when taking at least two thirds of the daily dose.
+While multivitamins may prevent a cold, if a cold has (nearly) installed, it will continue its usual course, but the symptoms of the cold may be less severe (although the duration stays the same, even though it may seem shorter).